How to visit Khao Yai National Park in 2019

-How to get to Khao Yai national park
+How to get to Khao Yai National Park from Bangkok

-We went from Pak Chong to Nakhon Ratchasima (sometimes called Khorat), for our onward trip to see the Khmer ruins at Phimai.
+After our tour of Khao Yai National Park, we went by bus from Pak Chong to Nakhon Ratchasima (sometimes called Khorat), for our onward trip to see the Khmer ruins at Phimai.
 To do this, we went to the bus station opposite the giraffe statue, where we had been dropped off.
 There are two offices by the side of the road, one for minivans and one for big buses.
 We took the big bus, which took about an hour.

 When you get back into Morchit at the end of your trip, there is a taxi rank.
 The queue was huge when we got there and there was a long wait, although it was very well-organised and there was no pushing or queue jumping, or any problems with the taxi driver.
 You can get the taxi to take you back to the BTS or MRT, or to wherever you are staying.

-You can drive yourself to and from Khao Yai national park if you have, or hire a car.
+You can drive yourself from Bangkok to Khao Yai National Park if you have, or if you hire a car.
 We don’t have an international drivers’ license so we can’t hire a car in Thailand, so we don’t know much about this.
 It’s also possible to rent a motorbike from Pak Chong to drive around the park.
 Make sure you have the right license and insurance if you do that.

 If you want to travel independently but without transport, you can get a songthaew (truck) from Pak Chong near the giraffe statue to the gate for about 50 baht.
 However, there is no public transport within the park and the visitors’ centre is quite far from the entrance.
 You could hitchhike if there are cars passing.